jingaxing/cssi-prework-python-conditional-cssi-prework-2016/README.md

 Often, we only want code to be executed if a certain condition is met.
 Just like in JavaScript, we can use conditional statements to help control the flow of our program.

 ## Objectives:
-+ Understand Conditional Statement Syntax
++ Write conditional statement syntax
-+ Understand When to Use Each Statement Type
++ Use each statement type in the appropriate context
-+ Evaluate Boolean Expressions
++ Evaluate boolean expressions

 ##Multi-line Code in Python
 The easiest way to follow along with these multi-line Python examples is by creating a new .py file and running your script through the command line.